Army vs. UConn NCAA Football Odds, Plays and Insights | September 18, 2021

 Army vs. UConn College Football Odds, Plays and Insights

-The Army Black Knights (2-0) host the UConn Huskies (0-3) on Saturday, September 18, 2021 in matchup between FBS Independent opponents at Michie Stadium.
-UConn is a 33-point underdog.
-The contest has a point total set at 51.5.
+The UConn Huskies (0-3) are 34.5-point underdogs in a road FBS Independent matchup against the Army Black Knights (2-0) on Saturday, September 18, 2021 at Michie Stadium.
+The over/under for the contest is set at 48.5.

 This article does not include any stats or insights for UConn, as they did not play any games at the Division I level last season.